 Creating an efficiency map typically takes a considerable amount of work, but a seamless process of investigation is possible by using JMAG efficiency map studies.

-This document describes how to create efficiency maps using a JMAG-Designer efficiency map study (prioritizing speed).
+This document describes how to create efficiency maps using a JMAG-Designer efficiency map study (speed priority).